jimacoff/OFN-User-Guide---Master/basic-features/view-orders.md

 ### A **Customer’s view of their order**

-Your customers can view a list of their orders when they login to the OFN, and click on their account \(see below\).
+Your customers can view a list of their orders when they login to the Abukem, and click on their account \(see below\).

 ![](https://openfoodnetwork.org/wp-content/uploads/2015/05/Account-login.png)